UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Introduction

-The main contributions of this work can be summarized as: \begin{itemize} \item We propose the first CSV2S generation framework by constructing a new unified multimodal system that integrating CSR capabilities to enhance CSV2S. \item We propose a pose-aware visual processor and a semantic alignment pool to enhance fine-grained, semantically aligned visual representations, and introduce an VPA module to convert fine-grained semantic information into understandable coding for the speech synthesis model. \item We establish a new Mandarin Chinese CS dataset comprising 8 hearing-impaired and 6 normal-hearing cuers.
-Experimental results demonstrate that our UniCUE framework outperforms the single CSV2S model in terms of speech consistency, accuracy, and time efficiency. \end{itemize}
+The main contributions of this work can be summarized as: \begin{itemize} \item We propose the first CSV2S framework by constructing a unified multimodal system that integrates CSR capabilities to enhance speech generation. \item We propose a pose-aware visual processor and a semantic alignment pool to enhance fine-grained, semantically aligned visual representations, and introduce an VPA module to convert fine-grained semantic information into understandable coding for the speech synthesis model. \item We construct a new Mandarin Chinese CS dataset comprising both hearing-impaired and normal-hearing cuers.
+Experimental results demonstrate that our UniCUE outperforms the state-of-the-art (SOTA) methods in terms of speech accuracy, consistency, and quality. \end{itemize}